-Ш in order to protect our students and starr members, for the most part, schools will be only be open to students, family members and staff.
-Campuses will allow limited access for pre-approved visitors, vendors and volunteers.
-In order to enable contact tracing and enhance the health of the District, approved visitors will not be allowed access beyond the Main Office without a mask or cloth face covering.
-All visitors must complete the District approved health screening form.
+In order to protect our students and staff members, for the most part, schools will be only be open to students, family members and staff.
+Campuses may allow limited access for pre-approved visitors, vendors and volunteers.
+In order to enable contact tracing and enhance the health of the school population, approved visitors may not be allowed access beyond the Main Office without a mask or cloth face covering. П All visitors must complete the School District approved health screening form.